alanarnholt/Homework-Examples/README.md

 ![](READMErmd_files/figure-markdown_strict/partC-1.png)

-1. Create a graph similar to the one created in (c) using functions from **ggplot2** (Wickham and Chang 2015).
+d.
+Create a graph similar to the one created in (c) using functions
+    from **ggplot2** (Wickham and Chang 2015).

 ![](READMErmd_files/figure-markdown_strict/partD-1.png)

-1. Create scatter plot of `Horsepower` versus `Weight`, and superimpose the least squares line from regressing `Horsepower` onto `Weight`.
+e.
+Create scatter plot of `Horsepower` versus `Weight`, and superimpose
+    the least squares line from regressing `Horsepower` onto `Weight`.
     Write out the least squares line and the theoretical least squares model.